-LED Behavior Description EN Orange Indicates the detector is in counting mode.
-STATUS Green steady Detector running and hardware OK.
-Green blinking Detector hardware OK, detector in Standby or Startup mode. ⇒ Press standby button to turn on the detector.
-Red blinking Detector may be overheating or humidity too high ⇒ Check cooling system and dry air supply Off Detector has no power ⇒ Check the power adapter and mains connection.
+LED Behavior Description Standby button Blue The standby button (b) is always lit blue when the detector is connected to the power supply.
+EN Orange Indicates the detector is in acquisition mode.
+STATUS Green steady Detector initialized and hardware OK.
+Green blinking Slow blinking: Detector on standby $\Rightarrow$ Press the standby button $\textcircled{0}$ to turn the detector ON.
+Fast blinking: Detector is ON and waiting to be initialized.
+Red blinking Detector may be overheating or humidity too high ⇒ Check cooling system and dry air supply Off Detector has no power $\Rightarrow$ Check the power supply and mains connection.